 Which holds up a mask in the shape of their face?

 I love this book, you see.
-I love this book, written by a straight white man about the terrible things that an imperial society focused on eugenics and rightminded thought would do to a queer woman who by accident of talent and ambition could not help but engaging with that society on its deepest levels.
+I love this book, written by (what I assumed at the time of reading to be) a straight white man about the terrible things that an imperial society focused on eugenics and rightminded thought would do to a queer woman who by accident of talent and ambition could not help but engaging with that society on its deepest levels.

 I read this book, I see a mask in the shape of my own face.